 MSAA Alternate Assessment

-The MSAA summative assessment in ELA and mathematics is required for students in grades 3–8 and grade 11 who qualify for the alternate assessment.
-The assessment is designed to be administered online.
-Depending on students’ individual needs, some students will interact directly with the computer while others will interact with printed materials prepared by the test administrator.
-The assessment has built in supports to ensure students can respond as independently as possible.
+The assessment is designed to be administered online; however, depending on students’ individual needs, some students will interact directly with the computer while others will interact with printed materials prepared by the test administrator.
+The test includes built-in supports to ensure students can respond as independently as possible.

 Timing and Length

-IEPs are annually reviewed and updated to indicate participation in the alternate assessment system.
-Participation in the alternate assessment itself is considered an accommodation.
-However, MSAA has several accommodations that require documentation in a student’s IEP in order to be used for the MSAA.
+IEPs are annually reviewed and updated to indicate participation in alternate assessments.
+Participation in an alternate assessment itself is considered an accommodation.
+However, MSAA has several additional accommodations that require specific documentation in a student’s IEP in order to be used for the MSAA.
 These include:

 - Paper versions of items